 However, the monitoring exercise that consists of ongoing monitoring, quarterly monitoring and annual monitoring might become time-consuming, if an investor has too many stocks in her portfolio.
 Therefore, if an investor notices that it is becoming cumbersome for her to effectively monitor all the stocks in her portfolio, then she should identify and sell weak stocks from her portfolio.
 Such selling should be done without considering current price or unrealized profits/losses in the weak stocks.

 This would ensure that the investor has a manageable portfolio of good stocks, which would have a higher probability of creating wealth over the long term.

 5) A stock is a very small portion of the portfolio:

-Many times, the investor invests in a company, whose stock price starts rising fast and soon enough, its price crosses the levels where investor does not feel comfortable putting additional money in it.
+Many times, the investor invests in a company, whose stock price starts rising fast and soon enough, its price crosses the levels where the investor does not feel comfortable putting additional money in it.

 Such instances lead to situations where the company has been performing very well and its stock price has multiplied many times.
 However, because of no additional investment, soon, the stock becomes a very small portion of the overall portfolio.
-In such situations, even huge returns in this stock would have only modest impact on overall portfolio.
-However, the presence of this stock in portfolio adds to the monitoring burden on the investor.
+In such situations, even huge returns in this stock would have only a modest impact on the overall portfolio.
+However, the presence of this stock in the portfolio adds to the monitoring burden on the investor.

 This concludes the current article in which we discussed the various factors, which should help the investor take ‘sell decision’ about her stocks.